jcnelson/vdev/how-to-test.md

 Appendix B: Booting with vdevd
 -------------------------------

-**CURRENTLY BROKEN.
-DO NOT ATTEMPT.
-WE ARE MIGRATING TO .DEB PACKAGES.**
+**NOTE: These instructions are Debian- and Devuan-specific, and very hacky.
+Use at your own risk.**

-To boot with vdevd, you must not only install vdevd, but also build an initramfs image with it.
-You must install the initramfs image manually, and back up the original initramfs so you can use it to boot in case the vdevd-based one fails for some reason.  **Proceed at your own risk.
-You are expected to know how to fix your initramfs, init system, and bootloader if something goes wrong.**
+**WARNING: Readers are expected to know how to fix a broken initramfs and a broken bootsystem if they try this.**

-You can install vdevd with the following commands:
+Running `make && sudo make install` will get you most of the way towards installing vdev.
+But to use it, you will need to disable udev, enable vdev, and rebuild your initramfs to include vdev instead of udev.

-    $ sudo make -C vdevd install
+On Debian and most Debian-derived distributions, it is possible to generate an initramfs image with this command:

-    $ sudo make -C example install
+    $ cd example/ && make initramfs

-Please note that the "install" target in example/ will **disable udev** on your system, using update-rc.d(8).
+This will generate an initramfs image in `example/`, which can be installed with your bootloader of choice.

-To build the initramfs, run:
+To enable vdev and disable udev in the init system, the command is

-    $ make -C example initramfs
+    $ cd example/ && make initscript-install

-This will generate an initramfs with vdev at example/initrd-`uname -r`.
-You are responsible for installing it via your bootloader of choice.
+I'm still working on the packaging scripts that will do all of this automatically.

 Misc
 ----